Azure/azure-iot-sdk-csharp/tools/CaptureLogs/readme_autostart.md

 Follow [these instructions](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/create-sas-tokens?tabs=Containers) on how to generate the SAS token.
 You will need this to replace the variable in the script.

+> **NOTE** You MUST generate the token with READ and WRITE permissions so we can use the overwrite feature.

 ## Install azcopy on remote machine

 Unzip the [azcopy](https://github.com/Azure/azure-storage-azcopy/releases/latest) zip file obtained from the GitHub page to a location that can be accessed on the remote machine.